 Submissions are accepted online only.
 If this is your first time using NLN's online system, Fluid Review, please download the instructions for starting an online submission.

-Submissions for the 2016 grants cycle are no longer being accepted.
-The 2017 grants cycle will open in October 2016.
+Submissions for the 2017 grants cycle are currently being accepted.

 The NLN Nursing Education Research Grants review process is used.
 All proposals are submitted for blind review by carefully selected experts in nursing education research.
 The submitted Blind Review File is the file that is reviewed by these experts.
 Recipients are selected through a peer review process using the following criteria (DOCX).